 Employment discrimination laws exist both at the federal and California level and while most of the provisions overlap, there are material differences.
 Although many of these protected classes seem obvious, it makes sense to approach a qualified employment discrimination lawyer for comprehensive legal advice on your case.

 At Eldessouky Law, our California employment discrimination lawyers specialize in providing advice to individuals like you that suspect they may have been victims of employment discrimination.
 We represent employees from all walks of life.
-If you believe your rights have been violated, talk to our Anaheim employment discrimination lawyers today.
+If you believe your rights have been violated, talk to our California employment lawyers today.

-In this article, we will discuss what you need to know about what protected classes are, the types of protected classes and how to tell which class you belong to.
+In this article, we will discuss what you need to know about what protected classes are, the types of protected classes in California, and how to tell which class you belong to.

 What is the law on employment discrimination?